CogNet-5GPPP/CogNet_Apis/API/README.md

   * Openvim (https://github.com/nfvlabs/openmano/raw/master/docs/openvim-api-0.6.pdf).
 REST API of an NFV VIM (Virtualised Infrastructure Manager).
 It interfaces with the compute nodes in the NFV Infrastructure and an openflow controller in order to provide computing and networking capabilities and to deploy virtual machines.
 It offers a northbound interface, based on REST (openvim API), where enhanced cloud services are offered including the creation, deletion and management of images, flavors, instances and networks.
   * Openmano (https://github.com/nfvlabs/openmano/wiki/openmano-api).
 REST API of an NFV-O (Network Functions Virtualisation Orchestrator).
 It interfaces with an NFV VIM through its API and offers a northbound interface, based on REST (openmano API), where NFV services are offered including the creation and deletion of VNF templates, VNF instances, network service templates and network service instances.
  * SDN controller northbound.
   * ODL (http://events.linuxfoundation.org/sites/events/files/slides/Tutorial-Ericsson-RedHat-Juniper.pdf#page=45, https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Restconf).
 Restconf access to the controller.
 The supported data formats for request and response can be in XML or JSON format.
-JSON structures are defined at JSON-YANG (http://tools.ietf.org/html/draft-lhotka-netmod-yang-json-02)  RESTful Apis_public exposed (http://thenewstack.io/writing-opendaylight-applications/):
+JSON structures are defined at JSON-YANG (http://tools.ietf.org/html/draft-lhotka-netmod-yang-json-02)  RESTful Apis exposed (http://thenewstack.io/writing-opendaylight-applications/):
-   * Topology: Contains RESTful Apis_public to access the network graph represented by edges, nodes and their properties.
+   * Topology: Contains RESTful Apis to access the network graph represented by edges, nodes and their properties.
 A predefined XML schema defines the data elements for this API.
 This example illustrates vlan map using mininet (https://wiki.opendaylight.org/view/OpenDaylight_Virtual_Tenant_Network_%28VTN%29:VTN_Coordinator:RestApi:L2_Network_Example_Using_VTN_Virtualization#Example_to_illustrate_vlan_map_using_mininet).
    * Host Tracker: RESTful API for extracting or setting information, based on the nodes identified by topology service, for a host machine on the network.
 The XML Schema defining the data elements for this API includes information like network address and VLAN information.
-   * Flow Programmer: Apis_public exposed for configuring flows on the network elements, controlled by their respective protocol plugins on the southbound side.
+   * Flow Programmer: Apis exposed for configuring flows on the network elements, controlled by their respective protocol plugins on the southbound side.
 The XML Schema for this API includes information for configuring flows with their match conditions and actions.
 Here an example for L2 vBridge Interface Mapping with Multi-controller using mininet (https://wiki.opendaylight.org/view/OpenDaylight_Virtual_Tenant_Network_%28VTN%29:VTN_Coordinator:RestApi:L2_Network_Example_Using_VTN_Virtualization#L2_Network_with_Multiple_Controllers).
-   * Static Routing Apis_public: Simple Apis_public for creating IP L3 static routing entries on the networking fabric.
+   * Static Routing Apis: Simple Apis for creating IP L3 static routing entries on the networking fabric.
-   * Statistics: Apis_public providing the statistics of flow entries, and the node elements.
+   * Statistics: Apis providing the statistics of flow entries, and the node elements.
-   * Subnets: Apis_public for configuring network nodes and the hosts attached to them into predefined IP Subnets.
+   * Subnets: Apis for configuring network nodes and the hosts attached to them into predefined IP Subnets.
-   * Switch Manager: Apis_public which focus on exposing various nodes in underlying network as a switch profile, listing their ports and properties.
+   * Switch Manager: Apis which focus on exposing various nodes in underlying network as a switch profile, listing their ports and properties.
-   * User Manager: Apis_public which are used for configuring the authenticated users, with their roles, of the OpenDaylight platform.
+   * User Manager: Apis which are used for configuring the authenticated users, with their roles, of the OpenDaylight platform.

 ### API